plumvillage/react-native-override-color-scheme/README.md

 To enable this, please follow the steps below:
 1. Open your `/ios/{projectName}/AppDelegate.m` file
 1. At the top of the file, import the OverrideColorScheme module: `#import <OverrideColorScheme.h>`
-1. And then, within your existing `didFinishLaunchingWithOptions` method, add `[OverrideColorScheme fixAlerts];` to the top of the method (see below).
+1. And then, within your existing `didFinishLaunchingWithOptions` method, add `[OverrideColorScheme enableAlertSupport];` to the top of the method (see below).

 ```Objective-C